stases/math4ai_temp/docs/essentials/uni_variate_der.md

 [^1]: If you are not familiar with the $$\exp(x)$$ function, it is just another way to write $$e^x$$.

 {: .summary }
-In this section, you have seen: a graphical visualisation of functions and derivatives, the chain rule of differentiation, and the sum rule of differentiation in the context of standard functions $$f: \mathbb{R} \to \mathbb{R}$$.
+In this section, you have seen: a graphical visualization of functions and derivatives, the chain rule of differentiation, and the sum rule of differentiation in the context of standard functions $$f: \mathbb{R} \to \mathbb{R}$$.